 never pass the Morse test, but for inexplicable reasons, an examiner

-went round to his bungalow and passed him!
+went round to his sheltered living bungalow and issued a pass!

-for a few weeks, and made enquiries to see if he was still OK, it
+for a week or so, and made enquiries to see if he was still OK, it

 turned out that he was still on HF, and had asked for some help to

-solder his mike lead back on his 2 metre radio, but no one would
+solder his mike lead back on his 2 metre radio, but no one had

 welcomed and the general opinion was that he was bringing the hobby

 into disrepute, and they were better off without him.
 We regarded